gkyrli/Nightfall.Net/README.md

 # Nightfall.Net

 Register and sign in to create an API key.
-[Dashboard]{https://app.nightfall.ai/developer-platform}
+[Dashboard](https://app.nightfall.ai/developer-platform)

-See our developer documentation for more details about integrating with the Nightfall API.
+Visit the developer documentation for more details about integrating with the Nightfall API.
+[Documentation](https://docs.nightfall.ai/docs/entities-and-terms-to-know)

 Sample console code:
 ```